Why people attempt suicide

 Bipolar disorder causes a person's mood to swing from feeling very high and happy to feeling very low and depressed.
 About one in three people with bipolar disorder will attempt suicide at least once.
 People with bipolar disorder are 20 times more likely to attempt suicide than the general population.

 Schizophrenia is a long-term mental health condition that typically causes hallucinations (seeing or hearing things that are not real), delusions (believing in things that are not true) and changes in behaviour.
-It is estimated that 1 in 20 people with schizophrenia will take their own life.
+It's estimated that one in 20 people with schizophrenia will take their own life.

 People with schizophrenia are most at risk of suicide when their symptoms first begin.
 This is because they frequently suffer loss at this time – for example, loss of employment and relationships.
+It's also increased when people with schizophrenia experience depression.
 The risk tends to reduce over time.